The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 (Source)

-Deciphering client feedback: Your guide to analysis
+Deciphering patient feedback: Your guide to analysis

 You're piecing together clues, looking for patterns, and trying to understand the story behind the feedback.
-It's a process that requires a keen eye, strategic thinking, and a deep understanding of your clients' needs.
+It's a process that requires a keen eye, strategic thinking, and a deep understanding of your patients' needs.

 Here's how to do it: